Alek-Koziolek/Task-Tracker-App/README.md

 Fetch API communicates with Firebase, which is being used for storing data, via HTTP requests (REST API).

 Styling is done with CSS modules.

+## How to sign in?

+Simply fill in the login form and press the 'login' button.
+If your username is not yet in the database the app will ask whether you want to create an account.
+Upon pressing 'yes' your account will be created and you will be able to sign in with the credentials that you previously used to fill in the login form.
+Now you can start using the Task Tracker App!